pettepiero/Dial-a-ride/docs/source/removal_ops.rst

 - :ref:`worst_removal`
 - :ref:`cost_reducing_removal`

-The *Exchange reducing removal* heuristic is currently not implemented as it is not trivial to adapt to the pickup and delivery problem.
+The *Exchange reducing removal* heuristic, described in [WaSH24]_, is currently not implemented as it is not trivial to adapt to the pickup and delivery problem.

 The algorithms are implemented in ``cvrptw/operators/removal.py``